Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

-\todo[inline]{Marcus: cite some CFG embedding here} Other features are more resistant to these attacks.
-Approaches based on Contro Flow Graphs (CFGs) are not affected by the appending of extra, spurious bytes.
-On the other hand, these approaches can be bypassed by malware samples that modify their internal control flow structures to resemble legitimate software pieces~\cite{CALLEJA2018113}.
-A strategy to handle this problem is to select the features that are more resistant to modifications on the original binary.
-For instance, the use of the loop instructions~\cite{10.1145/3274694.3274731}.
-According to the authors, the code contained in apps' loops is enough to detect malware and by, building a feature space containing a set of labels for each of them, attackers may have much more difficult to create feature vectors that are able to bypass the malware detector~\cite{10.1145/3274694.3274731}.
+Other types of attributes may be more resistant to these attacks.
+Although approaches based on Control Flow Graphs (CFGs) are not affected by the appending of extra, spurious bytes, they can be bypassed by malware samples that modify their internal control flow structures to resemble legitimate software pieces~\cite{CALLEJA2018113}.
+A strategy to handle this problem is to select the features that are more resistant to modifications on the original binary (e.g., the use of loop instructions whose code is enough to distinguish malicious programs, followed by the building of a feature space containing a set of labels for each of them, thus making adversarial feature vectors more difficult to attackers~\cite{10.1145/3274694.3274731}).